hgraber/Hannah-Graber-Portfolio/finalpart2.md

 In the user interviews, I hope to learn more about the flow of the story and the amount of information presented.
 I struggled with what information to provide when in the storyboard and moved information around as I worked on it, so I’m curious to hear others’ perspective on if they had their questions answered as data was presented, or if they were left feeling like the information didn’t flow like they hoped it would.
 The story of broadband access is complex—and I feel very passionately about it—so I am wondering if the information provided paints too complicated a picture of what’s going on with too much, or too disparate, data.

 **Target audience**
 My target audience for this story is the general public, specifically geared towards those living in Pennsylvania and who care about communities’ equitable access to resources.
 The ‘call to action’ entails contacting a state representative and conducting speed test data on their devices; Neither of these actions are particular to policymakers or government officials, though the story would be relevant to them, as well.
 As such, I chose to find three users of different demography (age, gender, MSA status) to try and represent the ‘general public’ as much as possible.
+The demography of my users is as follows: (1) male, age 52 (project manager); (2) male, age 27 (software engineer); (3) female, age 21 (sales representative)

 **Interview script**
 *Introduction*